carlinbrr/book-social-network/README.md

 Users can:

+- Authenticate securely via an external identity provider
 - Create and manage books
 - Borrow books from other users
 - Leave reviews
 - Mark books as favorites and rate them
 - Manage personal profiles
-- Authenticate securely via an external identity provider

-Functional features are intentionally minimal.
-The focus is on **core interactions** and **clean development practices**.
+Note: Functional features are minimal.
+Emphasis has been placed on **core interactions** and **clean development practices**.

 ---